drew-byte/Online-Clinic-Management-System_TimeBasedSQLi_PoC/README.md

 ### Proof of Concept
 ### 1. Request in Burp
--    A normal login attempt was intercepted with Burp Suite.
+-    A normal add of patient attempt was intercepted with Burp Suite.
--    The raw request was saved into a file sqlfile for sqlmap testing.
+-    The raw request was saved into a file for sqlmap testing.

 ![](./sqlmap.gif)